typst/typst/tests/typ/meta/bibliography.typ

 #set page(width: 200pt)
 #bibliography("/works.bib", title: [Works to be cited], style: "author-date")
 #line(length: 100%)
-The net-work is a creature of its own. @stupid
+As described by #cite("stupid", brackets: false), the net-work is a creature of its own.
 This is close to piratery! @arrgh
 And quark! @quark